Palos Verdes Salon is priviliged to have featured these outstanding musicians.

 Leo Chelyapov (Duduk)

-Leo Chelyapov is a versatile classical, world and jazz musician.
-He is known for his unique infusion of pure, traditional Jewish folk music into the fabric of American popular culture.
+Leo Chelyapov is known for his unique infusion of pure, traditional Jewish folk music into the fabric of American popular culture.
 Leo performed on the soundtrack for the Howard Stern's film Private Parts, and played clarinet for the Passover comedy When Do We Eat? by Salvador Litvak.
 He has performed with popular rock bands Porno for Pyros and The Red Hot Chili Peppers.
 He has been featured on Late Night with David Letterman, MTV, and at Madison Square Garden.
 Leo Chelyapov is an accomplished composer and arranger.
-He was commissioned to arrange Klezmer Dances for the world famous Los Angeles Guitar Quartet, recorded on Sony Classical.
+He was commissioned to arrange Klezmer Dances for the famous Los Angeles Guitar Quartet, recorded on Sony Classical.
 In 2013, Leo played woodwinds for the run of When you are in Love, the Whole World is Jewish directed by Jason Alexander.
 Over his rich career Leo has collaborated with numerous classical and world/jazz music ensembles.

 Jie Ma (Pipa/Ruan)